 - ½ banana sliced

-- 1 tbsp milk chocolate chips or 2 tsp cocoa powder
+- 1 tablespoon milk chocolate chips or 2 teaspoon cocoa powder

 - 2 tbsp peanut butter or peanut butter powder (any nut butter can be used)